yorkbill/get-support/manage-case.md

 ## Adding comments to support cases by using the API
 {: #comment-case-api}

 The following sample request shows how to programmatically add a comment to a support case.
-For more details, see the [Case Management API](https://cloud.ibm.com/apidocs/case-management#casemanagement-createcase){: external}.
+For more information, see the [Case Management API](https://cloud.ibm.com/apidocs/case-management#casemanagement-createcase){: external}.

 ```
 curl -X PUT '/case-management/v1/cases/{case_number}/comments' -H 'Authorization: TOKEN' -d '{